zabdulmanea/linux_server/README.md

 sudo ufw enable                     # Enable UFW to be active
 ```

-- Check UFW status `sudo ufw status`, the output should be like this:
+- Check UFW status `sudo ufw status`, the output should be similar to this:
 ```
 Status: active